launchpad-hu/dokku-scheduler-swarm/README.md

-# dokku-scheduler-swarm
+# dokku-swarm

-A dokku plugin to use swarm as the scheduler.
+A dokku plugin to deploy Docker Swarm stacks.

 ## Installation